apnadkarni/blt/man/datatable.rst

   index, or tag and may refer to multiple columns (example: "all").
 If one or more *row* *value* pairs are given then the cell at *row*, *column* is set to *value*.
 If either *row* or *column* does not exist, the row or column is automatically created.
-If the row or column is an index, the table may be grown.
+If the row or column is an index, *tableName* may automatically grow.
 If the column type is something other than *string*, *value* will be converted into the correct type.
 If the conversion fails, an error will be returned.
 See the **column type** operation for a description of the different types.

 *tableName* **column tag add**  *tag* ?\ *column* ...\ ?